 Still another culprit that may keep brighter skin at bay is stress.
 When you are upset and agitated, your brain pumps too high levels of cortisol, the stress hormone that changes blood flow and the skin’s ability to renew itself.

-One of the best things that you can do to bring back brighter skin is to exfoliate.
-Doing so once or twice a week at the most can usher in brighter skin and the healthy glow you miss.
+One of the best things that you can do to bring back dazzling skin is to exfoliate.
+Doing so once or twice a week at the most can usher in the healthy glow you miss.
 Exfoliation is critical because it paves the way to shrug off the old skin and replace it with fresh, younger cells.

 Hormone problems can sometimes be solved just by tackling the ongoing skin issue such as an overly greasy complexion by turning to a different cleanser for oily skin, blotting tissues and oil-absorbing masks.
 You might also want to visit your doctor or a dermatologist to get checked out or change a medication.

-Speaking of skin care for brighter skin, you might want to shop for specific ingredients in your skin care formulas.
+Speaking of skin care, you might want to shop for specific ingredients in your skin care formulas.
 For instance, niacinamide is one that can give the complexion a healthy boost of radiance.
-Others are antioxidants, especially vitamin C and E for protecting, boosting brightness and smoothing.
+Others are antioxidants, especially vitamin C and E for protecting, boosting glow and smoothing.

-Brighter skin can also be your new reality sooner by changing your facial cleansing habits.
+Dazzling skin can also be your new reality sooner by changing your facial cleansing habits.
 Instead of just using your hands to wash your face, try using a facial-cleansing brush or a wash cloth for sensitive complexions.
-A facial-cleansing brush can work harder and deeper than what your hands can do to polish the surface for brighter skin.
+A facial-cleansing brush can work harder and deeper than what your hands can do to polish the surface for luminescent skin.

-You also may want to change your makeup to illuminating formulas that can introduce light to your complexion for brighter skin.
+You also may want to change your makeup to illuminating formulas that can introduce light to your complexion for this purpose.
 Something else to consider is trying a tinted makeup primer.
 BB and CC creams to brightening concealers that can multitask with skin care can also be wonderful alternatives that can reverse dullness as well.

-If you keep these brighter skin tips in mind, I can promise that your skin will benefit in a beautiful way.
+If you keep these skin care tips in mind, I can promise that your skin will benefit in a beautiful way.